stephenjmcmahon/Scripts/README.md

 # Scripts

-Scripts for personal use at work at home
+Scripts for personal use at work at home.

 ## Raycast